 Excerpt from the latest Battery Test Centre’s Testing Report:

 “Eight batteries were installed initially, and a further ten installed in a second phase.
 This is the eighth public six-monthly report.
 While some battery packs have experienced faults and/or failed prematurely, the Sony, Samsung and Tesla battery packs from Phase 1 have proven reliable, alongside the Pylontech and GNB Lithium battery packs from Phase 2.
 For the Sony and Samsung battery packs (Phase 1), over 80% of initial capacity has been retained after over 2,000 cycles.
 Linear extrapolation suggests the Pylontech battery pack (Phase 2) is currently on a similar trajectory.
 Following replacements, the current Tesla Powerwall 2 and Redflow ZCell (Phase 2) are also demonstrating excellent capacity retention.
 Round-trip efficiency is more consistent between battery packs, and has generally been observed between 85-95% for both the lead-acid and lithium-ion technologies.”

 Proven performance, affordable price tag

-The DC Power Co Solar Battery Package uses a Sungrow 4.8kWh battery, made of proven Samsung battery cells, a Sungrow 5kW Hybrid Inverter and Sungrow Emergency Blackout Box.
+The DC Power Co Solar Battery Package uses a Sungrow 4.8kWh battery, made of proven Samsung battery cells, and a Sungrow 5kW Hybrid Inverter.

-Starting at just $6750 plus installation, our powerful yet affordable battery package that comes with extended warranties and blackout protection included at no extra cost.
+Starting at just $6750 plus installation, our powerful yet affordable battery package that comes with great warranties and blackout protection included at no extra cost.